ThimbleFire/Blackhole-Inferno/README.md

 # Blackhole-Inferno

 Blackhole Inferno is a 2D sims-like game set in space.
-Your crew perform dedicated jobs onboard that allow you to perform tasks such as shooting turrets and warping.
-Of course, crew
+Your crew perform dedicated jobs onboard that enable ship functionality.
+They also must eat, drink, sleep and use the lavatory.
+Eating and drinking uses onboard perishables which must be purchased on a planet or station.

+Crew will behave autonomously, but can be instructed to perform tasks in advance so they don't fall asleep or die of hunger in the middle of a space fight.

 **__MASTER TODO LIST__**
 * [ ] 1.0